2020PB/police-brutality/reports/Oregon.md

 ### Federal agents fire tear gas during shift change | July 11th

 Early in the morning on July 11th, federal agents retreated into the courthouse for a shift change (1st link).
-The second link shows tear gas released after protestor pushed towards the door into which federal agents were retreating.
+The second link shows tear gas released after protester pushed towards the door into which federal agents were retreating.

 tags: protester, tear-gas